 The rights of your womb relatives are many; they are connected to you in the measure of the connection of the womb relationship.
-The most incumbent upon you is the right of your mother, then the right of your father, then the right of your child, then the right of your brother, then the next nearest, then the next
+The most incumbent upon you is the right of your mother, then the right of your father, then the right of your brother, then the next nearest, then the next nearest - the most worthy, then the next most worthy.